How to prepare for your interview with NHSScotland

 Step 1: Prepare

-Remember, you’ve been selected for an interview because your application answers met the criteria, so you’ve done some great work already.
+Remember, you’ve been selected for an interview because your application answers met the criteria.
+That means you’ve done some great work already!

-Use the information you’ve given in your application to start considering how you’d answer interview questions.
+Use the information you’ve given in your application to start thinking about how you’d answer interview questions.
 You should:

 - expand on examples you’ve given in your application

 At this point, you should watch our transferable skills video.
-Viewing the video will remind you of all the great skills you’ll bring to your new role.
+It will remind you of all the great skills you’ll bring to your new role.

-It could also be helpful to look at NHSScotland’s values.
+It will also be helpful to look at NHSScotland’s values.
 Consider how you’ve shown these values in the past and how you could use them in your future role.

-Recently, due to lockdown restrictions, we've been conducting lots of interviews online.
+Due to the pandemic, we've been conducting lots of interviews online.
 If you've been invited to attend an online interview, you should also read our top 10 tips for your online interview with NHSScotland.

 Step 2: Practice